eddeee888/route-codegen/README.md

-# react-route-generator
+# route-codegen

-This is the MVP of the code generator for route types that are written in https://github.com/pillarjs/path-to-regexp which is what [react-router](https://github.com/ReactTraining/react-router) uses internally.

-The generated types can be used to type generic `Route` component props
+This generates route objects which can be used to manage inner and inter app routing.
+Given a route pattern, typescript interfaces are also generated automatically to make routing safe and easy to use.

 ## Install